 - Hostel/Hotel: Several programs use a hostel or hotel in the program country for living arrangements.
 A hostel is just another word for a “small hotel” typically not belonging to a chain.
 This option is quite practical due to the ease of arrangements, location of the hotel, and the accessibility to amenities such as restaurants, laundry and internet.
 In this type of program, students are often given one or more roommates depending on the size of the accommodations and the policies of the hostel/hotel.
 The group also typically has access to other shared living space.

 Yes.
-Limited health insurance is included in the program fee of all TnCIS summer study abroad programs.
+Limited health insurance is included in the program fee of all TnCIS study abroad programs.
 Students are given ID cards for the insurance at the airport on the day of departure.
 Coverage is comprehensive but most doctors and clinics abroad require payment upfront (at the time of service).
 Students should budget and have access to additional funds (cash) to be used for a medical emergency.
 In the case of serious illness and/or hospitalization, TnCIS will work with the insurance company on the student's behalf to make arrangements for payment whenever possible.
-Reimbursement of any cash payments made for medical care abroad should be submitted via claim forms available from TnCIS or the insurance website.
+Reimbursement of any cash payments made for medical care abroad should be submitted by the student directly to the insurance company.
+Claim forms are available from TnCIS or the insurance website.
 Submission of reimbursement claims are the responsibility of the student.
 Click here for details on coverage.

 It is recommended that you carry your own personal health insurance either through family, work or your school.
 Should you have complications from a medical emergency experienced abroad, the program insurance will not cover you after you return to the US.
 Stateside insurance is always recommended.